Cranbrook Chamber of Commerce—key people, events and award winners

 Cranbrook Chamber of Commerce 2019 Business Excellence Award winners

 Cranbrook's chamber hold its Business Excellence Awards in the spring each year.
-The 2019 winners are:
+The 2019 award recipients are:

 - Hospitality & Tourism Excellence: The Heidout and Fisher Peak Brewing Co.

 - Non-Profit Organization of the Year: Arch Allure Microblading